developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
 Controls the symbology for Signature barcodes.
 If an application is not expected to scan this symbology, disable to improve scanning performance.
-Signature barcodes return their data in Data URI format, it is recommended you adjust the dataBufferSize and barcodeDataFormat properties when scanning Signature barcodes.
+Signature barcodes return their data in Data URI format.
+Zebra recommends adjusting the dataBufferSize and barcodeDataFormat properties when scanning Signature barcodes.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.signature</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.signature</code>

 ####Platforms